ArjunNarayanan/LinFlo-Net/README.md

 After generating the index, it's time to execute the model.

-Use one of the config files for example `config/WH/ct/flow/combined-4/predict_test_meshes_ct.yml`.
+Take a look at the example config file `config/predict_test_meshes_ct.yml`.
 Modify the path to the model, path to the image dataset, and the path to your output directory.
 Next, run the prediction script,

 ```
-python utilities/predict_test_meshes.py -config /path/to/config/file
+python utilities/predict_udf_test_meshes.py -config /path/to/config/file
 ```

+Use the script `utilities/predict_test_meshes.py` if you want to evaluate the Linear Transform as a standalone module.

 The script will generate output meshes and segmentations for each input image file.